kennytm/rfcs/text/0000-dyn-type.md

 }
 ```

-This, however, has a problem that cannot be sub-sliced,
+However, this matrix cannot be sliced into smaller sub-matrices,
 because `Index` requires you to return a reference without allocation!

 ```rust ,ignore